Possible womxn 9/12 Val – Big Breast’s, like very large ladies

 I asked her if large ta ta’s ran in the family and she replied almost instantly, “NOPE!
 It’s just me girl!”-Val

 When it comes to bras, Val is always at a loss.
 Growing up her mother would always get so frustrated because she wanted to help her daughter so much but didn’t know what to do when nothing fit.
 She would say to her, “well something has to fit you.”
 Val would always have to buy the largest cup size and just work around it.
 A lot of the time things were misshapen or too loose or too tight.
-I asked Val if she ever wore sports bras to make things easier to which she replied, hell no. Sports bras still didn’t fit her any better than a bra did, but she didn’t want her boobs to be any higher or perk out any more than they already did.
+I asked Val if she ever wore sports bras to make things easier to which she replied, hell no. Sports bras still didn’t fit her any better than a regular bra did, but she didn’t want her boobs to be any higher or perk out any more than they already did.
 For the folks that understand bra sizing, Val is 34 and probably some sort of ‘Z’ cup.
-Almost an impossible size to flippin be.
+A rare chest size to flippin be.
 Val is not the tallest of people so her body frame is relatively small.
 When you have a small body frame and very large breasts, sizing just does not exist for you.
 Anyone who has a crazy large cup size could never ever be a 34 (or so they say) so bra’s that size are just not ever made.

 Bra’s not only don’t fit Val properly but almost every single one she wears hurts always.
 They pull on her shoulders and tug on her sides and create darker spots on her skin because of the friction it causes against her body.
 It hurts all the time even when she’s trying to do normal things like lean down or work out.
-Years of having to wears bras for the support have caused her skin to also have slight indentation in places.
+Years of having to wear bras for the support have caused her skin to also have slight indentation in places.

-“It’s hurts and it’s not fun at all.” -Val
+“It hurts and it’s not fun at all.” -Val

 “It’s so nice to actually celebrate my body now and not try and hide it anymore so I’ve gotten into the habit now of accentuating my curves with how I dress and showing more off” – Val

-Pause for a moment and imagine those blue, red, yellow and white stripped beach balls you would play with as a child.
+Pause for a moment and imagine those blue, red, yellow and white striped beach balls you would play with as a child.
 Now imagine those permanently strapped to your chest and picture yourself trying to find anything that would fit over those beach balls while also making you feel sexy without being too much and comfortable without being too boxy.
 I’ll wait, because I’m still imaging too and so far I haven’t found anything.